-The primary advantages associated with using instructional simulations and games, many of which were outlined by Betrus and Botturi (2010):
+The primary advantages associated with using instructional games outlined by Betrus and Botturi (2010) are also relevant to instructional simulations

-- 1) Increased Motivation.
-Students who are having fun and are engaged tend to find the learning experience meaningful and memorable. - 2) Complex Understanding.
-Complex processes--especially relationships among systems and system components--can be well reflected in games. - 3) Reflective Learning.
-Learners are given the chance to experiment within a safe play space and to reflect upon the outcomes of the decision they make. - 4) Feedback and Self-Regulation.
-Through experimentation and feedback, players learn to refine their choices and to control their actions with the game space. - 5) Transfer to Real-World Settings.
-The overall rationale is to enable learners to directly transfer their recently acquired knowledge to an actual setting.
-When a learner successfully completes assigned activities and successfully applies this information to a real-world setting, the intent of the simulation has been met.
+- 1. Increased Motivation.
+Students who are having fun and are engaged tend to find the learning experience meaningful and memorable. - 2.
+Complex Understanding.
+Complex processes, especially relationships among systems and system components, can be well reflected in games. - 3.
+Reflective Learning.
+Learners are given the chance to experiment within a safe play space and to reflect upon the outcomes of the decision they make. - 4.
+Feedback and Self-Regulation.
+Through experimentation and feedback, players learn to refine their choices and to control their actions with the game space. - 5.
+Simulations facilitate transfer to real-world settings.
+The overall rationale is to enable learners to directly transfer their recently acquired knowledge to an actual setting. - 6.
+Learning by Doing.
+Explicit contact with the topic area and corresponding activities can facilitate highly effective learning experiences for learners.
+This interactive approach ensures that learners draw upon a rich experience with the expectation of applying the experience to a similar, real-world setting (Moreno & Mayer, 2007). - 7.
+Simulations encourage learner buy-in.
+By interacting with an instructional simulation, learners essentially "own" the event and are internally motivated to complete the assigned tasks and activities. - 8.
+Simulations are best suited for higher-order thinking skills.
+By representing real-world activities in a simulated setting, learners can experiment, discover, role model, and perform other similar activities in order to acquire knowledge about the higher-order thinking skills, concepts and/or principles. - 9.
+Simulations can safely present dangerous situations.
+Learning from our mistakes is an effective teaching tool, but this can't always be done in the real, authentic environment.
+Simulations offer learners the chance to make mistakes in dangerous situations without the dire real-world consequences of their actions.